janelia-flyem/clio_toplevel/README.md

 ### for applications using this for auth

 This service can be used to authorize different applications provided that specified roles have been added to the user's authorization.
-If a user is not on any of the auth lists, they will be given the role of "noauth".
+If a user is not on any of the auth lists, there will be a blank authorization object returned.

 Determine the roles granted to: the users: